-My name is John Popel; I’ve been doing marketing since 2000.
-I used to work for brick-and-mortar shops and retail chains, HoReCa and food retail equipment suppliers, brick-and-clicks retailers, home furnishing services companies, SaaS platforms, e-commerce.
-Right now, I specialize in helping startups with growth hacking (user acquisition), customer success management (retention) and conversion.
-You might check my profile on Angel.co for details.
+My name is John Popel; I’ve been doing marketing, sales and growth since 2000.
+My primary focus is revenue and capitalization growth.
+I used to work on b2c, b2b, b2g and p2p companies.
+In brick-and-mortar shops and retail chains, HoReCa and food retail equipment suppliers, brick-and-clicks retailers, services companies, SaaS platforms, e-commerce, fintech, high-tech engineering companies, etc. Since 2021 I'm a member of the US Forbes Council.
+You might check my profile on LinkedIn for details.

 I’ve made this website BenchHacks.com to keep my work notes concise, structured and organized in one place.
 If you do marketing for the US startups yourself, feel free to avail.
-Don’t hesitate to reach me via FB or email if you have something cool in mind.
+Don’t hesitate to reach me by email if you have something cool in mind.

 There are several vital unifications must be clarified to keep the use of given data at maximum efficiency.
 First is the unified definition of a startup.
 Second is the overview of its development stages.
 And finally, the understanding of traction.